ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 ## Requirements

 - Windows 10/11, 64-bit, and an NVIDIA RTX GPU.
-- A D3D11 or D3D12 game with DLSS Super Resolution.
+- A Vulkan, D3D11 or D3D12 game with DLSS Super Resolution.
-- Choose standalone, OptiScaler's ASI loader, ReShade **with full add-on support**, or UEVR with a compatible plugin API.

 ## Compatibility
 This should work with most games that have DLSS.
 Here is a non-exhaustive list of community reports whether a game is supported.